 The Pier and the Lido

-Worthing’s Art Deco Pier is Grade II listed and one of a number of focal points of the town.
+You can’t visit Worthing and not visit the Art Deco Pier which is Grade II listed and one of a number of focal points of the town.
 It was officially opened in 1862 after which a pavilion was added, as was a souvenir shop.
 In 1913, the pier was badly damaged in a storm but then rebuilt before the pavilion was destroyed by fire in 1933.
 Once again it was repaired, rebuilt and re-opened.
-During WWII the pier was deliberately damaged to help protect against invasion.
+During WWII the Pier was deliberately damaged to help protect against invasion.
 In recent years, more improvements and refurbishments have brought it back to life once more and it was named Pier of the Year in 2006 and 2019.

 A hop, skip, and a jump away from the Pier is Worthing Lido.
-No longer containing a swimming pool, it is now home to children’s rides, souvenirs and ice cream amongst other things, and is a bit of a must-visit for those with smaller children.
+No longer containing a swimming pool, it is now home to children’s rides, souvenirs and ice cream amongst other things.

 Museums, galleries, theatres and the arts

 Not far from the Pier is the distinctive Dome Cinema which first opened in 1911.
 In addition to this, the town has dozens of creative outlets.
 If you head east along the seafront, you come to the East Beach Artists Studios which is described as a creative hub and a great place to meet local creatives and see their work.
-You’ll also find the Two Faced Twin Art Gallery on the seafront at Steyne Gardens and Montague Galleries in Montague Place.
-And let’s not forget Colonnade House which is described as “the home of local art in Worthing, providing studio and gallery space to local creatives, artists, designers and makers”.
+You’ll also find the Two Faced Twin Art Gallery on the seafront at Steyne Gardens and let’s not forget Colonnade House which is described as “the home of local art in Worthing”.

 Worthing beach